pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

+#### Feature not used

 In a cluster where the feature is not used (no resource driver installed, no pods using dynamic resource allocation) the impact is minimal, both for performance and security.
-Kubelet only has permission to update a ResourceClaim status, but it cannot create new ResourceClaim objects.
 The scheduler plugin and resource controller will return quickly without doing any work for pods.

+#### Compromised node

+Kubelet is intentionally limited to read-only access for all new API types to prevent that a compromised kubelet interferes with scheduling of pending pods, for example by updating information normally published by the resource driver controller.
-When there are ResourceClaims in the cluster, a compromised kubelet has permission to update the status of all of them, whether the ResourceClaim is currently in use on the node or not.
-This could be used for a denial-of-service attack against pods using those ResourceClaims, for example by overwriting their allocation result with a node selector that matches no node.
+Faking such information could be used for a denial-of-service attack against pods using those ResourceClaims, for example by overwriting their allocation result with a node selector that matches no node.
 A denial-of-service attack against the cluster and other pods is harder, but still possible.
 For example, frequently updating ResourceClaims could cause new scheduling attempts for pending pods.
 Filling up the `ReservedFor` field could exhaust etcd storage.

-To mitigate these risks, kubelet's permissions for ResourceClaims could be reduced to read-only.
-In that case, pods would remain in the `ReservedFor` field even after they are deleted and the resource controller would need to garbage-collect these stale entries before resources can be deleted or reused.

-Alternatively, special permissions checks could be added in the API server to limit the kind of status updates allowed for kubelet: it should only be allowed to remove pods from `ReservedFor`, and only for pods which are assigned to the node.

 Another potential attack goal is to get pods with sensitive workloads to run on a compromised node.
 For pods that don't use special resources nothing changes